sloweyyy/Facial-Emotion-Recognition-through-Portrait-Images/README.md

-# Facial Emotion Recognition System
+# Facial Expression Recognition System

 This repository contains a Python-based implementation of a facial emotion recognition system, designed to classify emotions from portrait images.